captbaritone/jordaneldredge.com/nextjs/_posts/2008-06-28-drawing-mandalas-with-php-for-my-papa.md

 The earliest memories I have of computers is a contraption my dad rigged up that would draw mandalas on a screen.
 Later in my life he wrote software that would plot large mandalas on his huge plotters.

-In my <a href="/blog/get-alerts-when-the-emails-you-send-are-opened/">last project</a>, I learned about image generation using PHP and realized that it might be possible to use PHP functions to draw mandalas.
+In my [last project](/blog/get-alerts-when-the-emails-you-send-are-opened/), I learned about image generation using PHP and realized that it might be possible to use PHP functions to draw mandalas.
 After a couple hours of relearning trig, I was able to create a script that outputs a .png image of a mandala based on the size and number of points that you give it.

 Give it a try: